vszakats/hb/docs/contribs.md

 sacrificing the Clipper syntax.
 Additionally `GTWVG` has a nice set of `Wvt*()` classes which employ the common event loop.

-You can create high performance dialogs with multiple TBrowser, Reads, Bitmaps, Buttons, i.e. all GUI elements you can think of.
+You can create high performance dialogs with multiple TBrowses, Reads, Bitmaps, Buttons, i.e. all GUI elements you can think of.

 {% if site.fork %}